-The Palm Beach County Adult Drug Court Program is a judicially supervised, pre-trial drug treatment program, which provides substance abuse treatment and education to non-violent, drug involved clients who have been primarily charged with drug related crimes.
+The Palm Beach County Adult Drug Court Program is a judicially supervised, pre-trial drug treatment program, which provides substance abuse treatment and education to non-violent, drug involved clients whose primary criminal charge is drug related.
 The program offers treatment alternatives designed to meet the needs of the client in successfully combating substance abuse and drug addiction issues.
 The program also provides a supportive client-centered approach to assist clients in living a clean and sober life.
 All court appearances are at the Gun Club Judicial Complex in West Palm Beach.

 There is a single Drug Court Judge.
-The Public Defender’s Office has one attorney dedicated to handling all qualifying clients in the division.
+The Public Defender’s Office has one attorney dedicated to handling all qualifying clients.

 Drug Court has strict requirements and participation in the program is completely voluntary.
-Prior to each court appearance, participants in the program are individually staffed by the Drug Court treatment team to assess their progress and make recommendations concerning treatment goals and compliance.
+Prior to each court appearance, each participant in the program is assessed by the Drug Court treatment team to gauge their progress and make recommendations concerning treatment goals and compliance.
 Participation in the program requires a minimum one-year commitment, but the length of the program may be extended depending on the individual client’s treatment progress and compliance with drug testing.
 The program requires the client to participate in group and individual counseling on a regular schedule and submit to random, observed drug testing on a weekly basis.
-AA/NA attendance is mandatory while involved in Drug Court.
+Alcohol Anonymous/Narcotics Anonymous (AA/NA) attendance is mandatory while involved in Drug Court.
 Residential (inpatient) treatment is available and may be required from some participants where the treatment team determines it is necessary.